okx/Xagon-node/docs/upgrade_testnet_rpc_fork9.md

 XLayer Testnet has been upgraded to Fork9.
 You can upgrade permission less rpc nodes in two ways.

 For more detailed information, please refer to:https://www.okx.com/zh-hans/xlayer/docs/developer/setup-zknode/setup-production-zknode
-## Re-download the script and snapshot.
+## 1.Re-download the script and snapshot.
 It will take about 3 hours.
 (Recommended)
 ``` bash
 apt install axel  # Parallel download tools
 apt install pigz  # Parallel compression tools